-A utility module that provides straightforward, powerful functions for working with asynchronous JavaScript.
+Async is a utility module which provides straightforward, powerful functions for working with asynchronous JavaScript.
 Although originally designed for use with Node, it can also be used directly in the browser.
 Async provides around 20 functions that include the usual 'functional' suspects (map, reduce, filter, each...) in addition to your async function.